-PHOENIX - Nearly three dozen people across 11 states have been sickened this week by lettuce traced to Yuma, Arizona.
+PHOENIX - Nearly 150 people across 29 states have been sickened by lettuce traced to Yuma, Arizona.

 A common grower, supplier, distributor or brand of lettuce have not been identified.